scikit-build/scikit-build-core/README.md

 - The minimum supported CMake is 3.15
 - The minimum supported Python is 3.7

-Some know missing features that will be developed soon:
+Some known missing features that will be developed soon:

 - No support for caching between builds
 - No editable mode support